jvanderzande/vimexx-dns/README.md

 Options and Arguments:
       -t,-record_ttl     Specify DNS TTL.
 Valid values are 24h (the default), 8h, 4h, 2h, 1h, 10m and 5m.
+      -n,-nons           Do NOT use an authorative nameserver to find the actual TTL of a DNS record.
+When this is set, all records will be set to the TTL specified with -t.

       -d,-delete         Deletes the most recently added record, but only if it was added in the last 600 seconds.